With only six ingredients and four steps, this beer bread recipe is super easy! No yeast needed and you can whip it up in about five minutes!

 The type of beer used in beer bread really depends on you and your personal preferences.

 The short answer- use your favorite type of beer.
-The beer will take on the flavor of the beer, but with less intensity.
+The bread will take on the flavor of the beer, but with less intensity.

 If you prefer the taste of a heavy stout, use that.
 If you prefer a light, slightly tangy beer, pour that one in.
 You can also use a spiced or flavored beer.